rasbt/MachineLearning-QandAI-book/errata/README.md

 (p194) 2nd line below Transfer Learning, "pretrained target dataset" should be "pretrained model on a target dataset".

+(p196) 1st line in the last paragraph, "Meta-learning is one of the main subcategories of few-shot learning" should be "Few-shot learning is one of the main subcategories of meta-learning".

 (p203) In Figure 30-11, "label more training" should be "label more training data".

 #### Appendix: Answer to the Exercises